Web for Pentester

 • The Content-Length header to tell the browser how big the response will be.

 • The Content-Type header to tell the browser what to expect.
-This header will change the browser behaviour; if the header is text/html, the browser will try to render the response.
+This header will change the browser behavior; if the header is text/html, the browser will try to render the response.
 If it's text/plain, it shouldn't try to render it.

 The content is the information sent back.
 It can be an HTML page, some images, everything basically.
 When your browser retrieves an HTML page, it will parse it and retrieve each of the resources automatically: